jon-fox/quantum-rag/READINGs.md

     [Read the paper](https://arxiv.org/abs/1603.08675)
     Read? [  ]
     ---

-Here’s a nicely formatted reference for the DeepSeek paper, suitable for a README or literature review:

 21. **DeepSeek-VL: Towards Language Agents with Visual Perception and Programmable Reasoning** *Authors*: DeepSeek-VL Team (Yizhi Wang, Haotian Zhang, Jiacheng Yang, et al.)